Girl power! As Hollywood continues to make major changes, many stars have come forward to stress the importance of feminism and gender equality.

 Ryan Gosling, who shares two daughters with Eva Mendes, told the Evening Standard in June 2016 that “women are better than men.”
 The Notebook actor noted, “They are stronger, more evolved.
 You can tell especially when you have daughters and you see their early stages, they are just leaps and bounds beyond boys immediately.”

+Over the years, several women have spoken out about unequal pay in Hollywood.
 After it was revealed in January 2018 that Michelle Williams made less than 1 percent of her costar Mark Wahlberg’s salary to reshoot scenes from their movie, All the Money in the World, the issue of equal pay was put at the forefront of many conversations.
 Although Wahlberg ended up donating his $1.5 million paycheck to a women’s organization on behalf of Williams, the Greatest Showman actress still felt the effects of the pay gap.

 “[I was] paralyzed in feelings of futility,” the Dawson’s Creek alum confessed in April 2019.
 “There won’t be satisfaction for me until I can exhaust my efforts ensuring that all women experience the elevation of their self-worth and its connection to the elevation of their market worth.”